On the tangent bundle and the divisor theory of a general matroid: A geometric derivation via blow-ups

-The blow up center $X_F$ is itself a wonderful compactification for the contracted matroid \(M_F\), which has rank \(i\).
+The blow-up center $X_F$ is itself a wonderful compactification for the contracted matroid \(M_F\), which has rank \(i\).
 Its flats correspond to the flats \(G\supseteq F\) of \(M\), so we understand $c(X_F)$.

-Initially $N_{\mathbb{P}^{i - 1} }\mathbb{P}^{r - 1} = \mathcal{O}(1)^{\oplus (r-i)}$.
-Applying Proposition~\ref{blowupnormal} iteratively shows that the normal bundle $N = N_{X_F}X^{i-1} = \mathcal{O}(\alpha_{M_F})^{\oplus (r-i)} \otimes \mathcal{O}(-\sum_{F \subsetneq G \subsetneq E} x_G)$, where $x_G$ denotes the exceptional divisor coming from blowing-up $G$.
+Initially, $N_{\mathbb{P}^{i - 1} / \mathbb{P}^{r - 1}} = \mathcal{O}(1)^{\oplus (r-i)}$.
+Applying Proposition~\ref{blowupnormal} iteratively shows that the normal bundle $N = N_{X_F / X^{i-1}} = \mathcal{O}(\alpha_{M_F})^{\oplus (r-i)} \otimes \mathcal{O}(-\sum_{F \subsetneq G \subsetneq E} x_G)$, where $x_G$ denotes the exceptional divisor coming from blowing-up $G$.
 Equivalently,

-We described the Chern class of normal bundle of $X_F$ in $A^\ast (X_F)$.
-To apply Proposition \ref{blowupchern}, we need to know $j_\ast g^\ast c_j(N)$.
-One may hope that for a flat $G \supsetneq F$, the corresponding Chern class in $A^\ast (X_F)$ should be related to the corresponding Chern class in $W_L$.
+We have described the Chern class of the normal bundle of $X_F$ in $A^\ast (X_F)$.
+To apply Proposition \ref{blowupchern}, we need to know $j_\ast g^\ast c(N)$.
+One might expect that for a flat $G \supsetneq F$, the corresponding Chern class in $A^\ast (X_F)$ should be related to the corresponding Chern class in $W_L$.
 The following lemma explains their relation.